iandennismiller/gthnk/docs/user/text-file-format.rst

 Custom Markdown Extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To support rendering **gthnk** journals in a more aesthetically pleasing way, `mdx_journal <https://github.com/iandennismiller/mdx_journal>`_ was written to provide a minor extension to basic markdown.
+To support rendering **Gthnk** journals in a more aesthetically pleasing way, `mdx_journal <https://github.com/iandennismiller/mdx_journal>`_ was written to provide a minor extension to basic markdown.
 This extension will cause datestamps to become large headings and timestamps to become slightly smaller headings.
 It makes a day's entries much more readable.

 Filesystem Exports
 ------------------